 Links to the detailed country-specific information can be found on the box 'National Metadata' at the top of this document.

-As fully described in point 17.2 'Data revision - practice', in 2019, a methodological change for the package holidays data for Germany resulted in revisions on previously published data.
+As described in concept 17.2 'Data revision - practice', in 2019, a methodological change for the package holidays data for Germany resulted in revisions on previously published data.

 Publishing statistics after the United Kingdom leaves the EU